How Pilates makes your life better

 - Looking like an overcooked prawn;

-are all dull as arse!
+Are all as dull as arse!

 Part of core stability is strengthening your abs, hip flexors, glute and back muscles.
 But we don't just work on those in Pilates.
 Oh no.